darrylwest/cryptor/README.md

 ### Docker

-The easiest way to run Cryptor service without having to compile is by running the pre-compiled docker image.
+The easiest way to run Cryptor service without having to compile is by running the pre-compiled Docker image.
-It requires running [docker](https://hub.docker.com/) on your local machine, but this is easy on mac or windows.
+It requires running [Docker](https://hub.docker.com/) on your local machine, but this is easy on mac or windows.

-See the docker folder for shell scipts to run the container: `./run.sh` then point your browser to [the app](https://localhost:29200).
+See the Docker folder for shell scripts to run the container: `./run.sh` then point your browser to [the app](https://localhost:29200).
 It's also possible to attach to the container, run the post-install script and modify the html or server source (NOTE: you need github access for this).

 ### Mac (Intel & Apple Silicon)